butterflyology/tidy_Baseball_Data/Chapter_3.md

 ![](Chapter_3_files/figure-html/Ch3.Q1c-1.png)<!-- -->

-2. Question 2 - HoF pitching continued - WAR
+2. Question 2 - HoF pitching continued (WAR)
   + Using the hist function, construct a histogram of WAR for the pitchers in the Hall of Fame dataset.